rstacruz/til-2020/posts/2019/typescript-jsdoc.md

 ## Basic annotations

-### Annotating function parameters
+### Function parameters

-Use `@param` to document types of a function's parameters.
-You'll need to put these in JSDoc comments, which are block comments that begin with two stars.
+<strong class='highlight'>Use <code>@param</code> to document types of a function's parameters.</strong> You'll need to put these in JSDoc comments, which are block comments that begin with two stars.

 ```js
 // highlight-range{2-3}